Upanayana: Variations

 A popular variation is Mauñjibandhana, derived from two words muñja, a type of grass, and bandhana which means to tie or bind.
 The munja grass is tied around the waist.
 This word was used by Manu.
 Another variation is vratabandha(na) meaning "binding to an observance".
 The word janeu is a condensed version of yagyopaveeta.
 The ceremony is also known as punal kalyanam (meaning auspicious thread ceremony) and Brahmopadeśa.

 Yajnopavita

 The sacred thread or upper garment is called the yajñopavīta (यज्ञोपवीतम्), used as an adjective, which is derived from the terms yajña (sacrifice) and upavīta (worn).
 The literal meaning would then become "something worn on the body for the sacrifice".
 Accoutrements offered along with the yajnopavita may include be a daṇḍa (staff) and a mekhala (girdle).

 Description

-South India.
-A boy during his upanayana ritual.
+A boy from South India during his upanayana ritual.
 The thin, yellow yajnopavita thread runs from left shoulder to waist.
 Note the muñja grass girdle around the waist.
 The peepal tree twig in his right hand marks his entry into the Brahmacharya stage of life.